 - paths to external files that were originally specified in the config file must be absolute

-- only real-time indexes are supported
+- only real-time and percolate indexes are supported

 Index rotation is a procedure in which the searchd server looks upon new versions of defined indexes in the configuration.
 Rotation is subject only to Plain mode of operation.